artsakenos/Whisperer/Readme.md

 ## Macro Architecture 🏗️

 This application is intentionally designed to run standalone locally, without ES6 modules and the need for a server.
-For a handsome browser navigation assistant, see [Browser Mc Winspan](https://github.com/artsakenos/BrowserMcWingspan).
+For a handsome browser navigation assistant, see [Browser McWingspan](https://github.com/artsakenos/BrowserMcWingspan).

 ### Speech Processing
 - **Collection and Segmentation**: Select the audio channel as needed.